An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Conclusion

 \section{Conclusion}

 We proposed a framework to learn controlled dynamical systems using two-stage regression.
 We then applied this framework to develop a scalable method for controlled non-linear system identification: using RFF approximation of HSE-PSR together with a refinement procedure to enhance the model after a two-stage regression initialization.
 We have demonstrated promising results for the proposed method in terms of predictive performance.
-As future work, we would like to go beyond predicting observations, by using this framework for planning, imitiation learning and reinforcement learning.
+As future work, we would like to use this framework for further tasks such as imitation learning and reinforcement learning.

+\paragraph{Acknowledgements} The authors gratefully acknowledge support from ONR (grant number N000141512365), DARPA (grant number FA87501720152) and NSF EAGER (grant number IIS1450543).
+The authors would like to thank Wen Sun and Yuxiang Wang for the helpful discussions.

 \thesection{\Alph{section}}